-“Anything I put my mind to, I can do,” Annie once said during an interview with Under The Tamarind Tree, a program on Radio Montserrat.
+“Anything I put my mind to, I can do,” she once said during an interview with Under The Tamarind Tree, a program on Radio Montserrat.
 “I don’t have any difficulty to survive.”

-Staunchly Roman Catholic, Annie embraced a principled approach and used her government platform to enact social change, such as revamping the education paradigm to ensure students lower on the socio-economic ladder had a fair shot at qualifying for the Montserrat Secondary School.
+Staunchly Roman Catholic, Mrs. Howe embraced a principled approach and used her government platform to enact social change, such as revamping the education paradigm to ensure students lower on the socio-economic ladder had a fair shot at qualifying for the Montserrat Secondary School.

 Mrs. Howe, who was profiled in the book Gallery Montserrat by Sir Howard Fergus, was born Margaret Corbett on November 18, 1941.
 She was heavily influenced by her grandmother, who was a district midwife.
 She attended the St. Augustine School, which was then on George Street in Plymouth, and later taught at the school before migrating to the United States for secretarial training.

-“The nuns had a great hand in inspiring me,” Annie told Under The Tamarind Tree.
+“The nuns had a great hand in inspiring me,” she told Under The Tamarind Tree.
 “They not only taught you educationally, they taught you self-sufficiency.”

-In 1962, Annie was a contestant in the first Montserrat Festival queen show.
+In 1962, she was a contestant in the first Montserrat Festival queen show.
 She did not place, as Edna Tuitt (Baptiste) won the title.

 Michael Dyer passed away in 1974 but his political influence remained with his widow.
 And even though Annie would marry Robert Howe in 1984, the name “Annie Dyer” had already been stamped in the local lexicon.

-In 2018 Annie was presented with the Order of Excellence during the Montserrat National Awards for her exemplary contributions to the country.
+In 2018 she was presented with the Order of Excellence during the Montserrat National Awards for her exemplary contributions to the country.